rvilca/rvilca.github.io/index.md

 ### _About Me_
 Hi!
 My name is Renato.
-I'm a recently graduated Electrical Engineering student at The City College of New York.
+I'm a recent graduate of The City College of New York where I studied Electrical Engineering.
 Here's what I've been up to.

 ### _Current Projects_